Cheapest Places to Buy :

 The RP-5000F had little trouble keeping the pace as the battle escalated and all panning effects translated effectively in front of us.
 Again the front speakers had no trouble to go loud without loosing any cohesion or control and we felt a very natural balance across the whole frequency spectrum.
 Yes, there were a few misfires in the high end, at least in our ears but nothing that could destroy the overall performance or make you loose focus during viewing.

 On the low end we pretty much got a similar behavior as before.
-Good base, without the bass feeling muffled or boomy even when you hit high volumes.
+Good bass, without it feeling muffled or boomy even when you hit high volumes.
 It will give you a pleasant low end that is adequate to complement the rest of the soundtrack but if you want to really elevate the immersion a subwoofer is a must.
 But from what we heard the RP-5000F did a valiant effort in this regard.
 This was particularly evident when the Mumakils appear.
 The shaking of the ground and the overall bass was good but lacked in weight that would make you feel their real size.

 The experience we had with the RP-5000F was sensational.
 The speakers have no trouble to go loud and can do that without loosing much focus or control.
 Sound extension was pretty good in all axis and dialogue was clear and distinct even when the action would be front and center.
 If you are looking for a pair of towers for your home theater the RP-5000F is a perfect example of a speaker that can offer a lot without asking for much and for their price you cannot really go wrong with them.
 Excellent work Klipsch.

 No review would be complete without our music tests so without any delay we switched to a pure 2.0 channels audio setup with only the two front RP-5000Fs connected and we streamed a selection of FLAC music tracks through the front USB port of our Onkyo receiver.